yuriiworkii/telegram-bot2/README.md

 ## config.ini

-You have to create a file called 'config.ini'.
+You have to create a file called `config.ini`.
 It should contain:
 ```
 [token]